You Could Collect Damages After a Car Accident in Bethpage

 Deadlines to File a Claim or Lawsuit

-New York has very specific time limits that must be followed to preserve your right to compensation.
-New York is a no-fault state, so following an accident, you would file a claim with your own insurer to recover compensation.
+You must follow specific time limits to preserve your right to compensation.
+New York is a no-fault state.
+So, following an accident, you would file a claim with your own insurer to recover compensation.
 The New York State Department of Financial Services (DFS) says that you have 30 days to make a claim with your insurance company.

-If you suffered a serious injury because of another driver’s negligence, you have up to three years from the date of the collision to file a lawsuit against the negligent driver.
-This is outlined under Civil Practice Law & Rules (CVP) §214(4).
+If you suffered a serious injury because of another driver’s negligence, you have up to three years from the date of the collision to file a lawsuit.
+This is outlined under CVP § 214.

-How a Bethpage Car Accident Lawyer Can Help You
+How Your Lawyer Taking Car Accident Cases in Bethpage Can Help You

 Car accident victims sometimes suffer from serious injuries that require them to rest and refrain from working.
 This can make it difficult for them to manage their accident claim on their own.